civil-society-dev/civilsociety.dev/content/articles/why-digital-sovereignty-matters/index.md

 4. **Build community infrastructure**: Partner with similar organizations to share resources
 5. **Center sovereignty in planning**: Make digital autonomy a strategic priority

-The Civil Society Technology Foundation's Sovereign Cloud project provides a reference implementation for organizations seeking to regain digital sovereignty.
+The Civil Society Technology Foundation's Wild Cloud project provides a reference implementation for organizations seeking to regain digital sovereignty.
 It demonstrates that practical steps toward greater independence are possible today, even with limited resources.

 ## Conclusion